 The sound A vibrates and energizes the area around our gut, the sound U resounds in our chest, and the M sound vibrates inside our head.
 To start, we recommend chanting Om three times before and after a typical 5-minute meditation.

 Om Namah Shivaay is a brilliant tool for chanting in meditation.
-The mantra is an invocation of Lord Shiva, the God who encompasses all that we know and aspire about meditation.
+This Sanskrit mantra is an invocation of Lord Shiva, the God who encompasses all that we know and aspire about meditation.

 Chanting Om Namah Shivaay is a wonderful breathing exercise in itself, as it must be chanted slowly and extended as much as possible.